Wrangling Datasets SOP

 Secondary Review

 Once the spreadsheet has passed both phases of validation, the primary wrangler should ask another wrangler in the team to review the spreadsheet and suggest any required edits or updates.
-Once someone asks for secondary review, they should move the ticket to the Secondary wrangling pipeline on the tracking board.
+Once someone asks for secondary review, they should move the ticket to the Review status on the tracking board.

 If any edits or updates are made, the existing submission in ingest will need to be deleted and the new spreadsheet uploaded in its place.